UsoNatsu: Release history

 UsoNatsu ~The Summer Romance Bloomed From A Lie~ was announced on February 28, 2022.

 Crowdfunding was launched on Camp Fire on April 28, 2022, with a goal of ¥2,000,000.
 The project raised ¥5,618,950 with the support of 365 people, successfully ending its campaign on May 31, 2022.
 It was initially planned to release in February 2023, however the game was delayed by LYCORIS due to the increased length of the scenarios and the extra animations needed, with a further delay announced in October 2023 due to Valve's review process.
 UsoNatsu was released worldwide to Steam on November 3, 2023.

+A Switch port, published by Prototype, is scheduled to be released on June 18, 2026.

 Adaptations

 On April 29, 2022, LYCORIS released a prequel voice drama, titled "Falling, In Love", to their official YouTube channel.
 Another voice drama adaptation was released commercially on January 19, 2024, and later published in English by Sekai Project on June 20 of the same year.

 In July 2024 it was announced that a manga mini-series adaptation, titled Uso kara Hajimaru Koi no Natsu -squall-, would be serialized in Ichijinsha's Comic Yuri Hime starting the following month on August 17.